Studia-Org/uptitude_landing/README.md

 ## Deploy

 You can deploy your own Astro site on various platforms by following the [Astro docs](https://docs.astro.build/en/guides/deploy/) guide.

 By default, the site will be built (see Commands section above) to a `/dist` directory.

-## Feedback and Suggestions

-If you have any suggestions/feedback feel free to open an issue if you find bugs or want to request new features.

 ---